Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 1. Set the thermostat to the lowest possible temperature – the mode should be ‘cool’ and the fan should be set to ‘auto’.
 Leave the unit for a while and check whether the system is going to start cooling or not.

 2. Check other thermostat settings – something might have made your thermostat switch back to setup mode.
-Also, do check the time on the device, as wrong settings can make the ‘cool on’ indicator start blinking.
+Also, check the time on the device, as wrong settings can make the ‘cool on’ indicator start blinking.

-3. Replace the batteries or check the wiring, if your device is not battery-operated.
+3. Replace the batteries or check the wiring (if your device is not battery-operated).

-4. If none of these steps made a difference, then you would have to check the actual cooling unit.
+4. If none of these steps make a difference, then you would have to check the actual cooling unit.
 Make sure that the system is getting power (you can also try turning the equipment on and off at the circuit breaker).

-5. Check your AC filter and replace it, if there is such a need.
+6. Check your AC filter and replace it, if there is such a need.

-6. Make sure that the AC coils are clean.
+7. Make sure that the AC coils are clean.

-7. At times, resetting the thermostat might resolve the issue.
+8. At times, resetting the thermostat might resolve the issue.

 Read: Why Furnace Not Responding To Thermostat?

-What Do I Do If My AC Isnt Blowing Cold Air?
+What If My AC Isn’t Blowing Air?

 If there is no air coming from the vents, then: